dilshadmustafa/scabi/README.md

 1. Do steps (1) to (7) as given above in "HOW TO QUICKLY BUILD SCABI USING ECLIPSE".
 2. cd to /home/(username)/myworkspace/scabi folder.
-3. In terminal, from /home/(username)/myworkspace/scabi folder, run command,
+3. In terminal window, from /home/(username)/myworkspace/scabi folder, run command,

 		mvn -npr eclipse:eclipse